 Once your third layer is in place, spread a light coating of buttercream around the top and edges of the cake to seal in any crumbs.
 Refrigerate for at least 15 minutes, then frost with the remaining buttercream.
 Smooth with a bench scraper for perfect edges.

-How to Make Trees out of Pomegranate Arils on White Chocolate Pomegranate Cake
+How to Make Christmas Tree Designs out of Pomegranate Seeds

-To make a pine tree shape out of pomegranate arils, place one pomegranate aril on the buttercream near the bottom of the cake.
+To make a Christmas tree out of pomegranate seeds, place one pomegranate aril on the buttercream near the bottom of the cake.
 That will serve as the tree trunk.
 I started out using decorating tweezers but found it was much easier to place each aril by hand.
-Maybe you’ll have better luck.

 Next, add a row of pomegranate arils directly above the tree trunk.
 For larger trees, I used seven arils on this bottom row.
 The smallest tree I made had only four arils.
 Both were very cute!

-Then, right above that line, add another row of arils right above them in the gaps between the pomegranate arils.
-Use one less aril than the previous row.
+Then, right above that row, add another line of pomegranate seeds above the gaps between the pomegranate arils.
+You’ll use one less aril per row this way to make a triangle.

-Continue placing arils one at a time in each row, using one aril less for each row, until the final row has just one aril, serving as the top of the tree.
+Continue placing arils one at a time in each row, using one fewer aril with each row, until you make the top of the tree with just one aril.

 Dish Cleanup: Dish Mountain